 We recommend Babo Botanicals - Mineral sunscreens create an external barrier to protect the skin without permeation.
 It's safe, effective, great for the skin, lips and perfect for babies and adults alike.

-We recommend our Hemp Lip Balm - made with cold-pressed organic hemp seed oil which reduces inflammation (goodbye wind or sunburned lips!) and helps retain moisture, protecting and nourishing lips from the inside out.
+We recommend our Hemp Lip Balm - made with cold-pressed organic hemp seed oil which protects and renews lips (goodbye wind or sunburned lips!) and helps retain moisture, protecting and nourishing lips from the inside out.

 In addition, most conventional insect repellents contain DEET (also listed on labels as N, N-Diethyl-m-toluamide or N, N-Diethyl-3-Methyl benzamide).
 DEET is highly effective at repelling mosquitoes, but is also an eye irritant and can cause blisters and rashes.
 DEET has been associated with lethargy, confusion, disorientation and mood swings in rare instances.
 These concerns have actually resulted in Canada’s banning DEET in concentrations higher than 30 percent.
 In any case, it’s wise to minimize exposure by selecting a product containing 10 percent or less.